dansmyers/HonorsThesisGuide/README.md

 3. The next sentence is key.
 Karen Kelsky calls it **The Kicker**.
 The Kicker sentence identifies the gap in the existing research that your thesis addresses. **The Kicker sentence must be on the first page of your document**.

-    Here is a sentence that functions as a Kicker in Satoshi's paper:
+    Here is a sentence that functions as a Kicker in Satoshi's paper.
+It begins the second paragraph on the first page:

     > What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.

-    Think of the Kicker as the main topic sentence for your document.
+    Think of the Kicker as the main topic sentence for your entire thesis document.
 The drive to address this issue will ultimately motivate everything in the rest of the paper.

     The rest of the paragraph following the Kicker elaborates on why this gap is a problem that must be addressed, in the context of the major issue you identified at the beginning of the paper.

 4. The rest of the introduction elaborates on the approach you take in the rest of the paper.
 What are the essential details of your study?
 What data sources did you use?
 What analysis techniques or theoretical frameworks do you draw upon?

+    Here is the complete second paragraph of the (Nakamoto, 2008) paper introduction.
+It tells you, in four sentences, the Kicker that motivates the paper, an elaboration of why this problem shoud be addressed, and what the paper presents.

+    > What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted third party.
+Transactions that are computationally impractical to reverse would protect sellers from fraud, and routine escrow mechanisms could easily be implemented to protect buyers.
+In this paper, we propose a solution to the double-spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
+The system is secure as long as honest nodes collectively control more CPU power than any cooperating group of attacker nodes.

 5. The end of the Introduction is a **bulleted list of contributions**, summarizing the key points and accomplishments of your work.
 This also serves as a overview of the document structure.